-- A. Graduate Faculty within the HORT program may be WSU tenured and tenure track faculty, WSU non-tenure track faculty, or WSU adjunct faculty, subject to the limitations and definitions in this document.
-All Graduate Faculty must be "Initial Program Faculty" (listed in Section XI of this document) or subsequently approved as Graduate Faculty through the process outlined in section B below. - 1.
-WSU Campus Participation - a.
+A. Graduate Faculty within the HORT program may be WSU tenured and tenure track faculty, WSU non-tenure track faculty, or WSU adjunct faculty, subject to the limitations and definitions in this document.
+All Graduate Faculty must be "Initial Program Faculty" (listed in Section XI of this document) or subsequently approved as Graduate Faculty through the process outlined in section B below.

+1. WSU Campus Participation

+- a.
 The doctoral and master of science degrees in HORT are offered through the Pullman campus of Washington State University as approved and authorized by the Higher Education Coordinating Board (HECB) of Washington State.
-The campuses at Vancouver, Spokane, and Tri-Cities supports this program but are is not approved or authorized by the HECB to directly advertise and offer the degree-at those campuses. - b.
+The campus at Tri-Cities supports this program but is not approved to directly advertise and offer the degree. - b.
 Approved tenured and tenure track HORT Graduate Faculty at all regional campuses, research and extension centers, agricultural extension sites, and other affiliated university sites may participate equally in the HORT program as supporting site faculty with full program rights and responsibilities.
 As such they are entitled to act as chair, co-chair, or member of graduate student committees; teach graduate courses; supervise research; and act as a program committee member.

-- 2. Graduate Faculty Participation - a.
-Graduate Faculty participation in HORT is independent and separate from academic department, school, or college affiliations. - b.
-All active members of the Graduate Faculty of HORT are eligible to vote on program issues, but only tenured and tenure-track HORT Graduate Faculty can vote on membership as outlined in section B below. - 3.
-Disciplinary Expertise
+2. Graduate Faculty Participation

+a.
+Graduate Faculty participation in HORT is independent and separate from academic department, school, or college affiliations.

+b.
+All active members of the Graduate Faculty of HORT are eligible to vote on program issues, but only tenured and tenure-track HORT Graduate Faculty can vote on membership as outlined in section B below.

+3. Disciplinary Expertise